 Disconnected youth are teenagers and young adults between the ages of 16 and 24 who are neither working nor in school.
-There are 5,527,000 disconnected youth in America today, or one in seven teens and young adults (13.8 percent).
+There are 4,881,500 disconnected youth in America today, or about one in eight teens and young adults (12.3 percent).

 These vulnerable young people are cut off from the people, institutions, and experiences that would otherwise help them develop the knowledge, skills, maturity, and sense of purpose required to live rewarding lives as adults.
 And the negative effects of youth disconnection ricochet across the economy, the social sector, the criminal justice system, and the political landscape, affecting us all.

-Measure of America has produced three national-level reports on youth disconnection, most recently in June 2015.
+Measure of America has produced four national-level reports on youth disconnection, most recently in March 2017.

 OUR MOST RECENT KEY FINDINGS